 PROJECT SUMARY: A ONE-MINUTE STORYREEL BASED ON A PERSONAL MEMORY

-1. PERSONAL MEMORY - SNAPSHOTS
+A. PERSONAL MEMORY - SNAPSHOTS

-2. PERSONAL MEMORY - STORY
+B. PERSONAL MEMORY - STORY BEATS

-3. ADDING ACTION BEATS & IDENTIFYING SCENE BREAKS
+C. STORY THUMBNAILS - ADDING ACTION BEATS & IDENTIFYING SCENE BREAKS

-5. BUILD A SINGLE CAMERA MOVE
+E. CAMERA MOTION - BUILD A SINGLE CAMERA MOVE

-7. FINAL STORYREEL - REVISE AND SUBMIT
+G. STORYREEL II - SECOND DRAFT / REVISE AND SUBMIT

-1. PERSONAL MEMORY - SNAPSHOTS (6 panels on a single page)
+A. PERSONAL MEMORY - SNAPSHOTS (6 panels on a single page)

 Create at least 6 thumbnail drawings, each representing a personal memory.
 Try to recall moments from different periods of your life; summer vacations, family outings, holidays and even traumatic events.
 Consider everything from small moments, to fleeting memories, to life-changing events.
 Is there a moment that you would go back and change?
 These are all fair game.